irmiev/ViralTest/README.md

-This is a readme file :D
+This is a readme file for a practice project.

 </lsThis>
+The project is meant as a practice in using GIT and simulation theory.
-And I have not made any changes in a long-long time :}
+And I have not made any changes in a long-long .